proebsting/rdgen/README.md

 `rdgen` now supports the ability to add Python code in the grammar:

+### Creating code

+To cause code to be generated, add the `--decorate` option to the `create` command.

 ### Computing Values

 Every sequence of elements of the right-hand side of a production represents a value.
-It can be computed in a bunch of different ways.
+It can be specified in two different ways.
 In order, these are the ways (the first applicable rule is used):

+1. whatever is followed by a `=`

-1. whatever `= <<`*expr*`>>` produces, where *expr* is a valid one-line Python expression.
+  1. `= <<`*expr*`>>` produces, where *expr* is a valid one-line Python expression.

-2. the value of the only element in the sequence preceded by an `@`
+  2. the value of the only element in the sequence preceded by an `=`
-3. a tuple of multiple `@`-preceded elements in the sequence
-4. a dictionary of all the named terms in the sequence.
-Terms are named by following them with `'`*id* where *id* is an identifier.

 5. the value of the singleton term
-6. `None`

 By default, the value of `[` *sequence* `]` is `None` if the optional sequence isn't parsed, but it's the value of the sequence if it is parsed.
 This can be overridden by putting `!` after the `]`.